 Best Acrylic Crib

 Apparently, Blue Ivy slept in an acrylic crib, and now these ultra-modern see-through models are the latest rage.
-As you’d expect, the material isn’t cheap: The Land of Nod’s Panorama comes in just under a thousand bucks—but your kid will definitely have the coolest baby crib on the block.
+As you’d expect, the material isn’t cheap: The Ubabub Pod comes in just over two thousand bucks—but your kid will definitely have the coolest baby crib on the block.
 Plus, the 4-in-1 configuration will last them through toddlerhood.